Version

 Overview

 The CloverDX Server offering on Azure Marketplace provides an easy way to create a CloverDX Server instance in the Azure cloud infrastructure.
-The offering spins-up a recommended cloud architecture that contains a standalone CloverDX Server with good defaults and recommended environment.
+The offering spins up a recommended cloud architecture that contains a standalone CloverDX Server with good defaults and a recommended environment.
 The server uses Azure Database for PostgreSQL as its system database, which is automatically created and configured.
 The server instance uses Azure resources of the user, who is charged for them by Azure.

 The CloverDX Server Azure offering contains an ARM (Azure Resource Manager) template that deploys a virtual machine and other necessary resources.
-The ARM template is configured by an user interface with simple configuration options.
+The ARM template is configured by a user interface with simple configuration options.
 All the resources are deployed to a single Resource Group chosen by the user.

 The following software plans are provided:

-• CloverDX Server - New - deploys a new instance of CloverDX Server, see Quickstart.
+Deploys a new instance of CloverDX Server, see Quickstart.

-• CloverDX Server - Upgrade - upgrades a CloverDX instance to a new version of CloverDX Server, see Upgrade in Azure.
+Upgrades a CloverDX instance to a new version of CloverDX Server, see Upgrade in Azure.

 Quickstart